-I’m a journalist, yes, but I’m also a mother, a daughter, a granddaughter, a sister and friend, and most importantly, I’m a woman.
+I’m a coach, a mother, a daughter, a granddaughter, a sister and friend, and most importantly, I’m a woman.

 I’m a happily single woman in my 40’s.
 It's socially unacceptable to be a single woman nowadays, but I hold my head high and stand in that space proudly.